 So what does progress in recovery look like?
 Being committed to recovery and doing the work is an important part of it.
 Going to meetings and therapy appointments, talking to sponsors, working the steps, and always taking inventory is a big part of making that progress happen.

-It can be difficult to stick with it, but remembering how we felt before recovery can be helpful.
+It can be difficult to stick with it but remember how we felt before recovery can be helpful.
 There are many benefits that come with recovery, and just remembering that can help keep us committed, even in the darkest of times.

 Addicts and alcoholics have a few traits in common that contribute to a feeling that perfectionism is the only way to go.
 Growing up in unsupportive, dysfunctional environments where making mistakes weren’t tolerated is very common.
 The result is that a lot of us feel shame and are guided by shame in our life choices.